mdpoleto/tupa/index.md

 alias tupa="python /path/to/the/cloned/repository/TUPA.py"
 ```

-To install the PyMOL plugin, open PyMOL > Plugin Manager and click on "Install New Plugin" tab.
-Load the **TUPÃ** plugin and use it via command-line within PyMOL.
-To usage instructions, read our FAQ.

 ## TUPÃ Usage
 **TUPÃ** calculations are based on parameters that are provided via a configuration file,